dockersamples/labspace-cagent/labspace/05-sharing-agents.md

 ### Pull an Agent

-Pull your agent on any other machine by using the `cagent pull` command:
+Pull your agent on any other machine by using the `docker agent pull` command:

 ```bash
 docker agent pull $$dockerhubid$$/cagent-developer